 Microbial biologist for Crowther Lab, ETH Zürich

-Mark is a microbial ecologist and teacher from ETH Zürich.
+Mark is a microbial ecologist and teacher at ETH Zürich.
 He researches how the diversity of soil microorganisms influences plant development and the sensitivities of ecosystems to global environmental changes.
-His main motivation to study fungi lies in the fact that many of these organisms form symbioses with plants via a relationship known as mycorrhizae and that the composition and diversity of fungi strongly affects forest ecosystems.
-Despite their importance in ecosystems, most fungi live in the soil and are invisible to the naked eye, and thus do not garner the same attention as plants and animals in conservation or restoration initiatives.
-Mark is passionate about making a convincing case for fungal conservation and research because fungi are the literal engines mediating nutrient cycles as decomposers and mycorrhizal symbionts, and we can better prepare for the future by understanding the ecology of fungi and explicitly incorporating them into environmental initiatives.
-He’s fascinated with Swiss forests because they are relatively highly managed and face many contemporary environmental challenges which will be exacerbated by climate change.
+His main motivation to study fungi lies in the fact that many of these organisms form symbiosis with plants through mycorrhizae, and that the composition and diversity of fungi strongly affects forest ecosystems.
+Despite their importance in ecosystems most fungi live in the soil and are invisible to the naked eye and thus do not garner the same attention as plants and animals in conservation or restoration initiatives.
+Mark is passionate about making a convincing case for fungal conservation and research because fungi are figurative engines powering nutrient cycles as decomposers and mycorrhizal symbionts, and that we can prepare better for the future by understanding the ecology of fungi and explicitly incorporating them into environmental initiatives.
+He is fascinated with Swiss forests because they are highly managed and face many contemporary environmental challenges which will be exacerbated by climate change.

 Chemist, soapmaker and owner of the Seifenmacherei in Arosa

-Beat is a pharmacist by formation and now runs the Seifenmacherei in Arosa.
+Beat is a pharmacist by formation and runs the Seifenmacherei in Arosa.
 His soap manufacturing produces hand-made, natural shower soaps and is a family business.
-His mother is in charge of packaging and shipment across Switzerland, his father takes care of technical issues and is a cool crisis manager, and he runs the core business of the Seifenmacherei as the founder and is in charge of production and development.
+His mother is in charge of packaging and shipment across Switzerland, his father takes care of technical issues and is a cool crisis manager, and Beat himself runs the core business of the Seifenmacherei as founder and is in charge of production and development.

 Journalist for the Arosa Zeitung and deputy manager of the Güterschuppen restaurant in Arosa

-Grown up in the eastern part of Switzerland, Bettina has been living in Arosa and working in gastronomy for the past four years.
+Raised in the eastern part of Switzerland, Bettina has been living in Arosa and working in gastronomy for the past four years.
 As a Deputy Manager at the Restaurant Güterschuppen she can follow her passion for food and enjoy the beautiful nature around the Schanfigg valley.
-A summer job in a mountain hut on 2300 m a.s.l. gave way to her wish to work in gastronomy after working at an international Grisons energy company and getting her bachelor’s degree in business administration and gained work experience in the areas of human resources development, marketing, sponsoring and events.
-In her spare time, she loves cooking with local and seasonal ingredients from the market or her parents’ garden.
+A summer job in a mountain hut on 2300 m a.s.l. gave way to her wish to work in gastronomy after working at an international Grisons energy company, receiving her bachelor’s degree in business administration, and gaining work experience in the areas of human resources development, marketing, sponsoring, and events.
+In her spare time she loves cooking with local and seasonal ingredients from the market or her parents’ garden.

 PHD candidate at the Institute of Terrestrial Ecosystems, ETH Zürich

-Being a fond lover of nature and always having felt the urge to understand our impact on the environment and how everything in the ecosystem is connected and interacted, Nadine decided to study physical geography with focus on forests, ecology, and hydrology.
+Being a fond lover of nature and always having felt the urge to understand our impact on the environment and how everything in the ecosystem is connected and interacts, Nadine decided to study physical geography with focus on forests, ecology, and hydrology.
 While she mainly studied temperature forests during her studies, she now works in the tropical rainforests of Sabah, Malaysian Borneo, investigating the effects of forest restoration on ecosystem functioning.
-Moreover, she’s also observing if the forest structure resulting from logging influences the hydrology cycle, and the special role of dung beetles on how the water infiltrates into the soil.
-Her work in forests has not only opened her eyes for their value and beauty, but it also constantly fascinates her anew.
+Moreover, she’s also observing if the forest structure resulting from logging influences the hydrology cycle, and the special role of dung beetles in the infiltration of water into the soil.
+Her work in forests has not only opened her eyes for their value and beauty but it also constantly fascinates her anew.

 Visual artist, Matamaros, Mexico

-Paloma is a visual artist interested in empowering the relationship between domestic living strategies and political contexts.
-She is a diaspora mother and a mestiza daughter whose work fictionalizes historical, ecological or social problematics as means of analysis and critique.
+Paloma is a visual artist interested in empowering the relationship between domestic living strategies and political context.
+She is a diaspora mother and a mestiza daughter whose work fictionalizes historical, ecological, and social issues as means of analysis and critique.
 Paloma´s projects nourish visions of connection and dreams of emancipation.
 Her favorite spaces to work range from the kitchen to river shores, from international bridges to agricultural land, from community meeting points to aquelarre.
-Paloma’s work is rooted in her home, thelandscapes at the eastern border between Mexico and the US, and is now blooming in her current base in Zurich.
+Paloma’s work is rooted in her home, the landscapes at the eastern border between Mexico and the US, and is now blooming in her current base in Zurich.